lightscapevr/website/markdown/getting-started-quest.md

 If you want to use it together with SketchUp on a PC or a Mac, you need to install <a href="downloads.html">VR Sketch for PC/Mac</a> too.
 Pick the latest version, not necessarily the one that matches the version you installed in the previous step.
+Notably, if you use Sketchup 2024, then you *must* install at least version 21.0.0 on the PC/Mac.

 #### <a name="quest1">A note about Quest 1</a>

 If you try to install VR Sketch on your older Quest 1 device in the standard way (via the App Lab), you may notice that it will get the older version 17.0.9 from January 2023.
-This is expected; see below for why.
-You don't need to match the version number when installing VR Sketch on your PC/Mac.
-For example, if you use Sketchup 2024, then you *must* install version 21.0.0 on the PC/Mac.
-But our versions of VR Sketch are generally compatible with each others and this shouldn't be a problem.
+This is expected.

-The reason for the change is that in VR Sketch version 18 we did an in-depth refactoring, initially targetted at PC VR.
+The reason is that in VR Sketch version 18 we did an in-depth refactoring, initially targetted at PC VR.
 However, it turned out that it also works on Quest 2/3/Pro.
 We found out, however, that it does not work on Quest 1, likely because of a slightly older version of the graphics unit.
-The benefits for all other users are too big to ignore (about 3 times!).
+The benefits for all other users are too big to ignore (about 3 times more performance!).
 Sorry for our Quest 1 users, but continuing to develop a variant specifically for Quest 1 is too much work for us at this point.
 We will now only support the Quest 1 standalone in "maintenance" mode.

 ### Start VR Sketch